How to dress in Florence, Italy

 “Bella figura goes well beyond image, visual beauty and presentation…it also is defined by behavior: knowing how to properly and graciously interact with others in any social or public situation.
 Exhibiting good manners, tact and gentility is an essential component of “cutting a beautiful figure”.

 Disclaimer alert, I am no fashion expert by any means.
 I tend to stick to safe, comfortably well-fitted clothes yet tend to go crazy with accessories like scarves and necklaces to shake things up.
 I really appreciate the way locals dress here and must admit that it’s quite nice to live in a place where people do take that extra second to dress a little nicer in public.
 I have always believed that it takes just as much time to put on a casual elegant outfit as it does to put on your filthiest sneakers and dirty t-shirt.
+One thing to keep in mind when getting dressed for a day in Italy is that you want to wear something that could be work all day long, because you might not have time to come home and change.
+That’s my general rule for getting dressed because (thankfully) anything could happen.

 I once had a drink with some visiting friends and one commented on how much she was getting stared at.
 While I said nothing at the time, in my head I couldn’t help but think that it could have something to do with the fact that she was wearing a bright red, short dress that shouted look at me and she happened to be blond.
 Well, yep people are going to stare at you.
 People stare at everyone.
-There is no ’3 second rules’ when it comes to staring.
-Think of it as a national sport and roll with it.
+There is no ‘3 second rules’ when it comes to staring.
+Think of it as a national sport and roll with it, just stare back

 So why not get to the point here.
 People have written me a few times asking how to dress in Italy and so without further ado – here are my ‘Fashion’ tips while traveling in Italy.